jpt13653903/EngCalc/Wiki.md

 ### 4.1 Numbers

-- Decimal numbers have any number of decimal digits, an optional decimal point (or comma) and an optional exponent, which starts with 'e' or 'E', followed by a decimal integer.
+- Decimal numbers have any number of decimal digits, an optional decimal point (or comma).
 - Hexadecimal numbers start with '0x' and is followed by any number of hexadecimal digits.
 - Binary numbers start with '0b' and is followed by any number of 0's and 1's.
+- Decimal, hexadecimal and binary numbers can have an optional decimal exponent, which starts with 'e' or 'E', followed by a decimal integer.
+- Decimal, hexadecimal and binary numbers can have an optional binary exponent, which starts with 'p' or 'P', followed by a decimal integer.
 - Numbers are represented internally in 80-bit extended precision floating-point format.
 All the limits of this format therefore applies.

 ### 4.2 Operators